NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/Pipeline Implementation/EMR Data Pipeline Implementation.md

 ---
 ## Limitation
 - The current pipeline has a limitation where it processes tables sequentially rather than in parallel.
 - We have implemented a Hive metastore that is local to a Databricks workspace and is not recommended because other workspaces cannot see what tables you have.
-It is always good to have a Unity Catalog for your metastore so that it can be shared across multiple workspaces, acting as a centralized metadata repository that allows every workspace to refer to the same information.
+It is always good to have a Unity Catalog for our metastore so that it can be shared across multiple workspaces, acting as a centralised metadata repository that allows every workspace to refer to the same information.